ottozastrow/indexAnyFrontend/standlet/docs/docs/making available on the market and putting  into service of devices obligations of economic operators  reprocessing ce marking free movement/Article 11 - Authorised representative.md

    </div>
    <p class="norm">4.&nbsp;&nbsp;The mandate referred to in
-paragraph&nbsp;3 of this Article&nbsp;shall not delegate the manufacturer's obligations laid down in Article&nbsp;10(1), (2), (3),
-(4), (6), (7), (9), (10), (11) and (12).</p>
+paragraph&nbsp;3 of this Article&nbsp;shall not delegate the manufacturer's obligations laid down in [[[Article&nbsp;10](../making available on the market and putting  into service of devices obligations of economic operators  reprocessing ce marking free movementArticle 10 - General obligations of manufacturers.md)](../making available on the market and putting  into service of devices obligations of economic operators  reprocessing ce marking free movementArticle 10 - General obligations of manufacturers.md)](../making available on the market and putting  into service of devices obligations of economic operators  reprocessing ce marking free movementArticle 10 - General obligations of manufacturers.md)(1), (2), (3), (4), (6), (7), (9), (10), (11) and (12).</p>
    <p class="norm">5.&nbsp;&nbsp;Without prejudice to paragraph&nbsp;4
-of this Article, where the manufacturer is not established in a Member&nbsp;State and has not complied with the obligations laid down in Article&nbsp;10, the authorised representative shall be legally liable for defective devices on the same basis as, and jointly and severally with, the manufacturer.</p>
+of this Article, where the manufacturer is not established in a Member&nbsp;State and has not complied with the obligations laid down in [[[Article&nbsp;10](../making available on the market and putting  into service of devices obligations of economic operators  reprocessing ce marking free movementArticle 10 - General obligations of manufacturers.md)](../making available on the market and putting  into service of devices obligations of economic operators  reprocessing ce marking free movementArticle 10 - General obligations of manufacturers.md)](../making available on the market and putting  into service of devices obligations of economic operators  reprocessing ce marking free movementArticle 10 - General obligations of manufacturers.md), the authorised representative shall be legally liable for defective devices on the same basis as, and jointly and severally with, the manufacturer.</p>
    <p class="norm">6.&nbsp;&nbsp;An authorised representative who